dragomirez/dust_sensor_task/README.md

 stdout the timestamp of the reading and the values for PM 10 and PM 2.5 dust particles

-How can you automate the script to be executed every 2nd hour with Jenkin:
+How can you automate the script to be executed every 2nd hour with Jenkins:

 Send your solution to d.sotirov@sap.com and borislav.arnaudov@sap.com